berjusti/berjusti/README.md

 #### Implementing Feelings in Machine Learning
 ![Implementing Feelings in Machine Learning](https://media.licdn.com/dms/image/D4E16AQGoepLfOqe0lg/profile-displaybackgroundimage-shrink_350_1400/0/1684746055282?e=1691625600&v=beta&t=Ldm4niTi8lz6ztR2iWhngY1NIX999nCDn5wnxTLSn9E)

 Hello!
 My name is Justyna from Poland, currently 7 years in Berlin (I prefer the short version, Justi).
 I do content on film and tech from FLINTA* perspective.
 I am a data-driven project manager, therefore I can easily communicate with stakeholders.
 In addition, these skills are sharpened through improv comedy.
 I specialize in music and truthful comedy, which means a deep understanding of the present moment.
+I make music in Super Collider and enjoy Algoraves.

 ## Skills